-Learn how to handle roommate food expenses the smart way before you sign your rental agreement this year.
+Learn how to handle roommate grocery expenses before signing a rental agreement.

-The last thing you want to find out after moving in with your roommate(s) is that your monthly expenses are not what you expected them to be.
+After moving in with a roommate(s), the last thing you want to learn is that your monthly expenses are not what you expected them to be.

-You will want to know what you are signing up for apart from splitting the costs of rent and utility bills as that should be standard.
+You will want to know what you are signing up for apart from splitting the rent and utility bills costs, as that should be standard.

-It may have been outrageous and we laughed but don’t think this can’t happen to you.
+It may have been outrageous, and we laughed but didn’t think this could happen to you.
 It can.

-Section 37B, Miscellaneous Duties (The Friendship Contraction): Leonard is obligated to drive Sheldon to his various appointments, such as the dentist.
+Section 37B, Miscellaneous Duties (The Friendship Contraction): Leonard must drive Sheldon to appointments like the dentist.

 He must also provide a “confirmation sniff” for questionable dairy products.

-A requirement of the agreement is to have quarterly Roommate Agreement meetings (The Viewing Party Combustion).
+The agreement requires having quarterly Roommate Agreement meetings (The Viewing Party Combustion).

-At the meetings, the Pledge of Allegiance is performed.
-Issues raised at the meetings include which kind of cereal to buy.
+At the meetings, the Pledge of Allegiance becomes part of the process.
+Issues raised at the meetings include what kind of cereal to buy.

-Be prepared that you won’t all agree on all the rules so even talking about a roommate agreement before you decide to rent together might be a smart financial move.
+Be prepared that you won’t all agree on all the rules, so even discussing a roommate agreement before you rent together might be a smart financial move.

-Moving costs are pricey for everyone but having to move out prematurely because of differences with your roommates over house rules can be costlier.
+Moving costs are high for everyone, but having to move out prematurely because of differences with your roommates over house rules can be costlier.

 On a few occasions, I’ve received emails or comments from fans asking about grocery splitting when living with roommates for school.

-When looking for a place to rent it’s important that a roommate agreement is created, signed and dated by all parties so there are no surprises.
+When looking for a place to rent, it’s essential that all parties create a roommate agreement, signed and dated, so there are no surprises.

-We also had house rules which were pretty laid back and for the most part, seemed to be common roommate etiquette.
+We also had house rules which were pretty laid back and, for the most part, seemed to be standard roommate etiquette.

-That meant we kept a roommate cleaning schedule on the refrigerator that we monitored monthly and rotated chores so we weren’t always doing the same chore each day/week/month.
+That meant we kept a roommate cleaning schedule on the refrigerator that we monitored monthly and rotated chores, so we weren’t always doing the same task each day/week/month.

-This worked for us and we happily finished our education without any roommate battles.
+This worked for us, and we happily finished our education without roommate battles.